Skip to main content

 The Digital Twin Registry (DTR) component is a decentral component in the Catena-X dataspace.
 Typically, each data provider offers its own DTR, either using an enablement service provider that also operates the DTR for the data provider or operating it themselves.

 A DTR is accessed via a dataspace connector conformant to standard CX-0018.
 Business solutions first need to find the relevant connectors and thus negotiate with them for the relevant DTR.
-Additionally to EDC Discovery (see standard CX-0001), additional discovery services (see standard CX-0053) are provided to reduce the number of dataspace connectors that need to be accessed by the business application.
+Besides discovery of registered participant agents in the dataspace (see standard CX-0018, section 2.6), additional discovery services (see standard CX-0053) are provided to reduce the number of dataspace connectors that need to be accessed by the business application.

 TwinArch